Home » Calendar » October in Barcelona: What to do + Weather and packing guide

 🛤 Thinking about venturing outside the city?

-Discover all the events going on in Catalonia in October, from watching horror movies in one of the world’s most renowned film festivals to celebrating Halloween in Spain’s most visited theme park.
+Discover all the events going on in Catalonia in October, from watching horror movies at one of the world’s most renowned film festivals to celebrating Halloween in Spain’s most visited theme park.

 Is October a good time to visit Barcelona?